lhao03/lhao03.github.io/content/blog/papers/_index.md

 page_template = "post.html"
 +++

-Below you can read my sporadic and simple thoughts on papers and books by great people!

-## Ranking Papers
 I'm currently reading a bunch of papers and books to see what I'm interested in and I wanted a way to rank each paper.
 I'm going to use two criteria, understanding and interest.

 {{ expand(title="Interest",